OPEN EXCLUSIVELY TO UCLA STUDENTS.

-The $100,000 Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a team business plan competition designed to recognize student innovation and support the real-world launch of promising new business ventures.
-Offering the largest entrepreneurship competition award of any law school with a total of $100,000 in prizes, the Lowell Milken Institute-Sandler Prize for New Entrepreneurs is open exclusively to UCLA students.
+The Lowell Milken Institute-Sandler Prize for New Entrepreneurs is a team business plan competition designed to recognize student innovation and support the real-world launch of promising new business ventures.

 How it Works:

-- This competition is for teams with a Startup Business that the team has already started to build or intends to build within the next 12 months.
+- This competition is for Teams with a Startup Business that the team has already started to build or intends to build within the next 12 months.
 A Startup Business is any proposed business or existing business, for profit, not-for profit, or public benefit.
 The Startup Business must be a new, independent venture in seed or startup stages.
+The Startup Business may not be venture-backed.

-- Each team must consist of two to six members and include a current UCLA School of Law 2L, 3L or LLM in good standing, or a 2019 UCLA School of Law graduate.
+- Each Team must consist of two to six members and include a current UCLA School of Law 2L, 3L or LLM in good standing, or a 2021 UCLA School of Law graduate.
+Teams with more than three members must have at least two law students on the Team.

-- Registered teams must submit their business plan by the submission deadline.
+- Registered Teams must submit their business plan by Friday, March 18, 2022.

 - Finalists are invited to present their venture idea at the public Final Round event where winners are determined by our Final Round judges.